BitmasterXor/mORMot2-Socket-VCL-Components-For-Delphi/README.md

 *Download • Install • Build Amazing Apps!*

-**Made By BitmasterXor And Friends with ❤️ for the Delphi Community**
+**Made By BitmasterXor And Friends With ❤️ for the Delphi Community**

 </div>